Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 aureotibialis None Sometimes sold in the pet trade as Haplopelma sp."aureopilosum" or Haplopelma minax.
 It is a gorgeous, "fluffy" spider with black legs that have a slight orange tinge along the edges.

-They are in the "red" category due to the sensitivity of their habitat.
+They are in the "red" category due to their rarity in the pet trade.

 Phormingochilus